Aaron-terg/poo_project/Projet/src_advanced/README.md

 ####contextual menu

-During the game you set the game in pause mode (P key).
-During that time, you will have an UI displaying three option:
+During the game you can set the game in pause mode (P key).
+During that time, you will have an UI displaying three options:
  1. Resume: resume the game where you paused it <=> CTRL + ESCAPE.
  2. Restart: Return to the setting menu != CTRL + R : return to the main menu
  3. Save: Save the current state of the game and stored it in a file. <=> CTRL + S